cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 ## Definitions

-I'll assume you're more or less familiar with what the Zeta and Gamma functions are, but I'll also provide a definition we can work with:
+i'll assume you're more or less familiar with what the Zeta and Gamma functions are, but i'll also provide a definition we can work with:

 $$\Gamma(x) = (x - 1)! = \int_{0}^{\infty} t^{x-1} e^{-t} dt$$